-Once you know the turtle age, you can divide its length by the maturity to know how long it has grown each year.
-If you can manage to keep the record for a few years, you can actually build-up a growth chart for the pet turtle linked with its age and shell or carapace size.
+Once you know the turtle’s age, you can divide its length by its maturity to know how long it has grown each year.
+If you can manage to keep the record for a few years, you can actually build up a growth chart for the pet turtle linked with its age and shell or carapace size.

 How to Boost Turtle Growth

-Turtles are popular pet species mainly because of natural caring and resilient physical characteristics.
-However, due to their slow growth rate, most turtle owners hardly notice when and how their pet attained maturity.
+Turtles are popular pet species mainly because of their natural caring and resilient physical characteristics.
+However, due to their slow growth rate, most turtle owners hardly notice when and how their pets attained maturity.